isa-ulisboa/greends-pml/README.md

         - $w_j$ := $w_j + \eta \cdot$ error $\cdot x_j$ # `Update weight (for each feature)`
   ---

-- Class assignment: Create a `LinearRegression` class with a `fit` method to implement the pseudo code above.
+- Create a `LinearRegression` class with a `fit` method to implement the pseudo code above.
 Add to your class a `predict` method to make new predictions using the fitted model.
 Test your class with the following example.

   ```Python
   # Create synthetic data